bryant1410/reified/README.md

 * `‹StructT›.offsets`    - bytes offsets for each member
 * `‹ArrayT›.memberType`  - the _‹Type›_ the array is made of
 * `‹ArrayT›.count`       - length for instances of `<Array>`.
-* `‹BitfieldT›.flags`    - array containing flag names
+* `‹BitfieldT›.flags`    - object containing flag names and the value they map to

 #### <Data> methods and properties